01100100/blog/content/posts/maploading.md

 Remember speed isn't everything, and a good map experience is a combination of many things.
 A fast loading map is just one part of the puzzle, along with space and color, compromises may have to be made to get the best overall experience.

-## Don't just take my word for it, test styles out yourself online now!
+## Don't just take my word for it, test styles out yourself online now

 {{< admonition type=idea title="A online tool for DIY testing 💻📏" >}}